UltraSalem/mightykingdoms/mightykingdoms_full.md

 ####Armies
 At each Fortress you may recruit 1 army each winter.
 You may use a fortress you built this winter to recruit an army.
 An army costs 1 gold to recruit.
 Place an army token in the fortress and assign it a list as per 1).
 Setup F) above, with the following additional restrictions:

-Living Legends (units denoted [1] in their army lists) must be unique across all the armies in a kingdom, not just unique per army.
+* Living Legends (units denoted [1] in their army lists) must be unique across all the armies in a kingdom, not just unique per army.
-Magic items must also be unique across all the armies in a kingdom.
+* Magic items must also be unique across all the armies in a kingdom.
-Allies may only be taken as an entire army, not as part of an army.
+* Allies may only be taken as an entire army, not as part of an army.
 You may only take an allied army if you have 3 or more other non-allied armies already.
 This is only checked when creating the army.
 If you drop below 3 other armies in a later turn there is no effect on the allied army.

 You may only have a maximum of 6 armies.
 If you wish to build a new army when you already have 6, you may disband an existing army to do so.
-Simply remove an existing army token and
+Simply remove an existing army token from the board.
+*For bigger or longer campaigns you might want to increase this number, noting that players will need enough miniatures to potentially field all of their armies at once.*

-  3. Feed armies.
-If you wish to maintain your armies, you must feed them.
+  3. **Feed armies.** If you wish to maintain your armies, you must feed them.
 For each army you have (including newly purchased ones), you must spend 1 food or remove that army.
 At the end of this step, any unspent gold or food is lost and is not retained for next Winter.

 ###D) Deploy armies
 Each player removes all their armies from the board and places them in front of them in a staging area.
 Redetermine player order as normal based on the current number of armies each player has.